SteadyDAO/Steady-Factory/steady-hardhat/Readme.md

 where 0x51F6a023D48ceb22F30E71f87AF695ba0a4D95df is a simple test token

 Connect your wallet address to etherscan.
-Goto, function mint -  key in your address and an amount of tokens with powers raised to 8 decimals
+Goto, function mint -  key in your address and an amount of tokens you want plus 8 decimals (example 100 tokens = 10000000000)

 ## 2. Create new alchemist (this will take the current oracle price of the token) / Alternatively use the existing pool skip to step 3